richmahn/en_tn/luk/front/intro.md

 #### Why does Luke write so much about the final week of Jesus' life? ####

-Luke wrote a lot about the week prior to Jesus' death, because wanted the readers to understand that Jesus willingly died on the cross.
-Jesus gave himself as a sacrifice so that God would forgive people for disobeying him.
+Luke wrote a lot about Jesus' final week.
+He wanted his readers to think deeply about Jesus' final week and his death on the cross.
+He wanted people to understand that Jesus willingly died on the cross so that God would forgive them for sinning against him.
+(See: [[rc://en/tw/dict/bible/kt/sin]])

 ## Part 3: Important Translation Issues ##